 Sometimes I wonder what it must have been like to play against LeBron James in high school.
 Did the kids playing against him instantly know he was a once in a lifetime talent?
-Did his teammates really believe he was “The Chosen One”?
-After the games did the spectators tell their family members, “Wow, that LeBron kid… is gonna be a superstar” and think it was actually gonna happen?
+Did his teammates really believe he was “The Chosen One?”
+After the games did the spectators tell their family members, “Wow, that LeBron kid… is gonna be a superstar,” and think it was actually going to happen?
 It wasn’t until a 2009 spring afternoon in New Jersey that I finally got my answer.
-This is my account, of the day I pegged Mike Trout.
+This is my account, of the day I plunked Mike Trout.

 My dad was once kicked out of my brother’s soccer game for screaming at the referees.
 Sounds normal right?
 We’ve all had or seen a parent get a little overly upset about a call and say one too many bad words.
 The reason I bring up this story about my father’s ejection is that my dad literally couldn’t tell you one rule of soccer.
-Let’s just say he isn’t your typical “Son, you’re a winner in my book no matter how you play” kind of dad.
+Let’s just say he isn’t your typical, “Son, you’re a winner in my book no matter how you play!” kind of dad.
 He’s more of the, been-banned-from-every-field-you’ve-ever-played-at, hiding-in-trees-across-the-street-so-mom-doesn’t-see-or-hear-him type of guy.
-If he ever did sneak to one of my games it was always sure to be interesting.
-No matter how far away he stood you could always hear him barking from the little league field 200 yards away; “Come on Blue!
+If he ever did sneak to one of my games there was surely going to be a story.
+No matter how far away he stood you could always hear him barking from the little league field 200 yards away: “Come on Blue!
 Open your fucking eyes!
 Wake up!
 Let’s go!”
-My teammates would come to me in the dugout giggling; Dude, you’re dad is awesome.
+My teammates would come to me in the dugout giggling: Dude, you’re dad is awesome.

 The crowd, all at once, oohed when the ball thumped him.
 Trout, obviously understanding what had just happened, gave a quick glance towards his bench and began to run to first.
 I was the only person at that field who acted like nothing happened.
 I could overhear the voices of the spectators: Do you think he did that on purpose?
 I know Michael, he wouldn’t do something like that.
 The next batter came up and I threw him a first pitch slider.
 He hit the ball to second and we turned a routine double play.
 Inning over, just like that.
 In an instant, the momentum had taken a complete 180, and somehow my head was screwed right back on.